Peter Ramsauer: Relations to Russia

 In 2007, Ramsauer accompanied Minister President Edmund Stoiber of Bavaria to a meeting with President Vladimir Putin.
 In July 2010, he accompanied Merkel on an official trip to Moscow for meetings with President Dmitry Medvedev.

 Amid a 2014 debate over whether Germany needs to rethink its energy strategy and reduce its dependence on Russian gas imports due to the Russo-Ukrainian War, Ramsauer spoke out in favour of considering importing shale gas from the United States, or alternative embracing "domestic resources".
 In November 2015, in his capacity as chairman of the German Parliament's Committee on Economic Affairs and Energy, he agreed with his Russian counterpart Ivan Grachev to set up an informal German-Russian working group on energy cooperation, convening parliamentarians and business representatives from both countries.

 European integration

 On 27 January 2015, Ramsauer voted against the Merkel government’s proposal for a four-month extension of Greece's bailout; in doing so, he joined a record number of 29 dissenters from the CDU/CSU parliamentary group who expressed scepticism about whether the Greek government under Prime Minister Alexis Tsipras could be trusted to deliver on its reform pledges.

-Human rights
+LGBT

 In June 2017, Ramsauer voted against Germany's introduction of same-sex marriage.